About the Wessex Youth Trust

 Mark Foster-Brown has been Chairman of the Board of Trustees since the charity's inception.
 Previously he spent ten years as a member of the Special Projects Group of The Duke of Edinburgh's Award Scheme.
 Mark is a Partner at Altima Partners LLP, a London based fund management company.

-Robert Clinton was formerly Senior Partner at Farrer & Co and is now a Consultant at the firm.
+Robert Clinton was formerly Senior Partner at Farrer & Co and is involved with a number of other charities.
 Robert was appointed as a Trustee in March 2004.

-Denise Poulton was formerly the Group Director of Corporate Affairs at Orange plc.
-She is now a communications consultant and a non-executive director of various arts organisations, including Welsh National Opera.
-Denise has been a Trustee from the Charity's inception
+Denise Poulton was formerly Group Director of Corporate Affairs at Orange plc.
+She is now Founder of Blodwen and a Trustee and non-executive director of a number of cultural and arts organisations.
+Denise has been a Trustee from the Charity’s inception.

-Richard Parry is a Partner at Farrer & Co and was appointed as a Trustee in 2009.
+Richard Parry is Senior Partner at Farrer & Co and was appointed as a Trustee in November 2009.